-Tim Padgett is WLRN-Miami Herald News' Americas correspondent covering Latin America and the Caribbean from Miami.
-He has covered Latin America for almost 25 years, for Newsweek as its Mexico City bureau chief from 1990 to 1996, and for Time as its Latin America bureau chief, first in Mexico from 1996 to 1999 and then in Miami, where he also covered Florida and the U.S. Southeast, from 1999 to 2013.
+Tim Padgett is the Americas editor for Miami NPR affiliate WLRN, covering Latin America, the Caribbean and their key relationship with South Florida.
+He has reported on Latin America for almost 30 years - for Newsweek as its Mexico City bureau chief from 1990 to 1996, and for Time as its Latin America bureau chief in Mexico and Miami (where he also covered Florida and the U.S. Southeast) from 1996 to 2013.

-A U.S. native from Indiana, Padgett received his bachelor’s degree in 1984 from Wabash College as an English major.
-He was an intern reporter at Newsday in 1982 and 1983.
-In 1985 Padgett received a master's degree in journalism from Northwestern University's Medill School before studying in Caracas, Venezuela, at the Universidad Católica Andrés Bello.
-He started his professional journalism career in 1985 at the Chicago Sun-Times, where he led the newspaper’s coverage of the 1986 immigration reform.
-In 1988 he joined Newsweek in its Chicago bureau.
-Padgett has also written for publications such as The New Republic and America, and he has been a frequent analyst on CNN, Fox and NPR, as well as Spanish-language networks such as Univision.
+Padgett is an Indiana native and a graduate of Wabash College.
+He received a master's degree in journalism from Northwestern University's Medill School before studying in Caracas, Venezuela, at the Universidad Católica Andrés Bello.
+He started his career at the Chicago Sun-Times, where he led the paper's coverage of the 1986 immigration reform.
+Padgett has also written for publications such as The New Republic and America and has been a frequent analyst on CNN, Fox and NPR, as well as Spanish-language networks such as Univision.

-Padgett has been an adult literacy volunteer since 1989.
+Padgett has been an adult literacy volunteer and is a member of the Catholic anti-poverty organization St. Vincent de Paul.
 He currently lives in Miami with his wife and two children.